top of page

 DAY 9: (B,L,D)

 Breakfast at the hotel, then leave Palenque for a 2.5 hour drive to Villahermosa.
-We will visit the Parque Museo De La Venta an open air museum with over 30 colossal basalt heads and other sculptures moved from the Olmec archeological site of LaVenta in the late 1950’s when oil exploration was growing.
+We will visit the Parque Museo De La Venta an open air museum with over 30 colossal basalt heads and other sculptures moved from the Olmec archaeological site of LaVenta in the late 1950’s when oil exploration was growing.
 The park included an interesting zoo and lake.
 Lunch in Villahermosa.
 Group farewell dinner.
 Overnight in Villahermosa.

 DAY 10: